Falk College Student Organizations

 Formed in Fall 2020, Falk College’s Sport Analytics Women (SAW) Club strives to create a group of like-minded women to build relationships, assemble a support system and study sport analytics during their time at Syracuse University and into their post-graduate careers.
 The club’s mission is to collaborate and serve as a positive advocate for women in sport analytics by connecting with each other as well as with professionals in the industry.
 The goal of creating relevant opportunities for club members is achieved through tutorials on programs such as R, SQL, Python and Tableau, group research projects, professional development and hosting guest speakers.

-Guest speakers have included Gabriel Wachowski (Milwaukee Bucks), Kylie Dedrick ’23 (Team Data Solutions Strategist at the NBA), Drina Domic ’19, (Data Scientist in Business Intelligence and Solutions at the NBA), Ally Blake (Data Scientist at the NFL), Ella Summer (Miami Dolphins), Julianne Jochym (NHL), Lindsay Barenz (Oakland Roots/Oakland Soul), Kelsey McDonald (Brooklyn Nets) and Juliette Gorson (FanDuel).
+Guest speakers have included Maggie Langheim (Quantitative Analyst for Baseball Analytics at the Cincinnati Reds), Gabriel Wachowski (Milwaukee Bucks), Kylie Dedrick ’23 (Team Data Solutions Strategist at the NBA), Drina Domic ’19, (Data Scientist in Business Intelligence and Solutions at the NBA), Ally Blake (Data Scientist at the NFL), Ella Summer (Miami Dolphins), Julianne Jochym (NHL), Lindsay Barenz (Oakland Roots/Oakland Soul), Kelsey McDonald (Brooklyn Nets) and Juliette Gorson (FanDuel).

-Club officers for Fall 2025 are President Claire Patin, Vice President Danielle Napierski, Secretary Piper Moskow, Treasurer Georgia Andrews and Director of Outreach Rachel Harris.
-Club advisor is Dr. Keri Rubenstein.
+Club officers for Spring 2026 are President Claire Patin, Secretary Piper Moskow, Treasurer Georgia Andrews, Director of Outreach Rachel Harris and Director of Programming Ava Gard.
 The club meets weekly during the academic year in Falk College.
 Students from all majors are welcome.
 Follow the club’s Instagram (@su_sawclub) and Twitter/X (@SU_SawClub).
 For more information, email Patin at cpatin@syr.edu.

-Under the guidance of Sport Management Founder and Endowed Professor Emeritus Michael Veley and Faculty Advisor Dr. Jeremy Losak, the Sport Management Club has provided countless students, regardless of major, invaluable experiential learning opportunities to expand their professional, academic, and social skillsets.
+Under the guidance of Sport Management Founder and Professor Emeritus Michael Veley and Faculty Advisors Dr. Jeremy Losak and Dr. Patrick Walsh, the Sport Management Club has provided countless students invaluable experiential learning opportunities to expand their professional, academic, and social skillsets.

 The Club’s signature event is its annual Charity Sports Auction to raise money for a Syracuse-area charity.
-The 20th annual auction was held in a hybrid format, both in person at SU’s JMA Wireless Dome and online, in December 2024.
-To support the Syracuse Rescue Mission, supporters placed bids on hundreds of items, including sports memorabilia, gift certificates, household items, vacation packages, and electronics.
-Previous beneficiaries of the club’s annual charity auction have included Make-A-Wish Central New York, Boys & Girls Clubs, Golisano Children’s Hospital at Upstate, the Ronald McDonald House Charities of CNY, the Central New York SPCA, the Upstate Cancer Center, Special Olympics New York, Food Bank of CNY, the Salvation Army, American Diabetes Association, the Boeheim Foundation, Vera House, and McMahon/Ryan Child Advocacy Center.
+The 21st annual auction was held in a hybrid format, both in person at SU’s JMA Wireless Dome and online, in November 2025.
+To support the Golisano Children’s Hospital and the Upstate Foundation, supporters placed bids on hundreds of items, including sports memorabilia, gift certificates, household items, vacation packages, and electronics.
+Previous beneficiaries of the club’s annual charity auction have included Make-A-Wish Central New York, Boys & Girls Clubs, the Ronald McDonald House Charities of CNY, the Central New York SPCA, the Upstate Cancer Center, Special Olympics New York, Food Bank of CNY, the Salvation Army, American Diabetes Association, the Boeheim Foundation, Vera House, and McMahon/Ryan Child Advocacy Center.
 For more information about the annual Charity Auction, visit Twitter @SPMAuction as well as sucharitysportsauction.com.

 The Sport Management Club meets weekly during the academic year at 7pm on Tuesdays in Falk 200.
 Students from all majors are welcome.